tim-peterson/timrpeterson/_posts/2016-05-14-a-phd-is-a-startup.markdown

 The founder - Just out of college, the CEO/PhD student is clueless but hungry.
 They want to learn.
 During your grad school startup you will.
 Also, the typical length of the phd/startup, 3-6 years, is a realistic amount of time that it takes to learn how to learn.
 Success or failture, after that, you can do whatever.
 You will be better at the next thing.

-Stanford embraces the phd/startup mindset (Google co-founders being a most famous example).
+The zeitgeist - Stanford embraces the phd/startup mindset (Google co-founders being a most famous example).
 Harvard - with its *litigate first* stance - does not.
 Betting against Harvard is like betting against the Yankees.
 Strange things happen in sports though, Steph Curry, so I wouldn't be too surprised by the same happening in academics.
+If you say "meh", to that *anything is possible* argument, I can spell out why more universities should care about ROI, T-u-i-t-i-o-n b-u-b-b-l-e.